Variable Frequency Drive (VFD) 101: A Beginner’s Guide

 • Can introduce harmonic current distortion if not used properly: This can cause power decreases and lessen a motor’s efficiency.
 It can also have fallout on other equipment and power systems.

-Example of a VFD Being Used on a Conveyor Belt
+VFD Example With a Conveyor Belt

 A popular application of VFDs is with conveyor belt operations in industrial settings.
 Here’s a closer look at exactly how they function in that specific setting.